Secured Loans

 Varies

 Simply put, a secured loan is a loan that is backed by collateral.
-For example, a mortgage is a secured loan where the collateral is the house being mortgaged.
-An auto loan may be secured if it is backed by the car being financed.
+For example, a mortgage is a type of secured loan where the collateral is the house being mortgaged.
+An auto loan may be a type of secured loan if it is backed by the car being financed.
 If the borrower defaults on the loan, the lender can seize the collateral in lieu of payment – so in the case of a mortgage, this would be a foreclosure.
-Entrepreneurs may secure a loan against a personal asset in order to finance a new business.
+Entrepreneurs may secure a secured personal loan made against a personal asset in order to finance a new business.

 Why are Secured Loans Popular?

-Secured loans are considered less risky to lenders because in the event of default, they have an asset to help cover the cost of the debt, and so are less likely to be out of pocket.
+Secured loans are considered less risky to mortgage lenders because in the event of default, they have an asset to help cover the cost of the debt, a mortgage, and so are less likely to be out of pocket.
 This means that they can be easier to qualify for than unsecured loans, and often have more favourable terms.
-The downside to the borrower is that if you neglect the payments on your secured loan, you risk losing the asset you used as collateral.
+The downside to the borrower is that if you neglect the payments on your secured mortgage loan, you risk losing the asset or mortgage you used as collateral.

 What Can I Use a Secured Loan For?